Economy of Kenya: Foreign economic relations

+Foreign investments in Kenya remain relatively weak considering the size of its economy and its level of development.
+As of 2022, Kenya's total FDI stock stood at USD 10.4 billion, accounting for a mere 9.5% of the country’s GDP.

-Since independence, Kenya has received both substantial foreign investment and significant amounts of development aid.
-Total aid was $943 million in 2006, which was 4% of gross national income.
-These investments come from Russia, China, the developed Western countries and Japan.
-Kenya hosts a large number of foreign multinational companies, as well as international organizations such as United Nations Environment Programme (UNEP) and many other non-governmental organizations.
-China's involvement has been increasing, while that of Western countries such as the United Kingdom has fallen significantly.
-Investments from multilateral agencies, particularly the World Bank and the European Development Fund, have increased.
+Investments come from China, Japan, Russia, the United States, and the United Kingdom, among others.
+Kenya hosts a number of foreign multinational companies and international organisations such as the United Nations Environment Programme.
+China's investments have been increasing, while those of western countries such as the United Kingdom has fallen significantly.
+Investments from multilateral agencies, particularly the World Bank and the European Development Fund, have also increased.
 The most active investors currently are the Chinese.

-Kenya is active within regional trade blocs such as the Common Market for Eastern and Southern Africa (COMESA) and the East African Community (EAC), a partnership of Kenya, Uganda, Tanzania, Rwanda, Burundi and South Sudan.
-The aim of the EAC is to create a common market of its member states modelled on the European Union.
-Among the early steps toward integration is the customs union which has eliminated duties on goods and non-tariff trade barriers among the members.
+Kenya is active within regional trade blocs such as the Common Market for Eastern and Southern Africa and the East African Community, a partnership of Kenya, Uganda, Tanzania, Rwanda, Burundi and South Sudan.
+The aim of the latter is to create a common market of its member states modelled on the European Union.
+Among the early steps toward integration is the bloc's customs union, which has eliminated duties on goods and non-tariff trade barriers among members.

 Exports

 Kenya's chief exports are horticultural products and tea.
 In 2005, the combined value of these commodities was US$1,150 million, about 10 times the value of Kenya's third most valuable export, coffee.
-Kenya's other significant exports are petroleum products, sold to near neighbours, fish, cement, pyrethrum, and sisal.
+Kenya's other significant exports are petroleum products, fish, cement, pyrethrum, and sisal.
 The leading imports are crude petroleum, chemicals, manufactured goods, machinery, and transportation equipment.
 Africa is Kenya's largest export market, followed by the European Union.

 The major destinations for exports are Uganda, Tanzania, the United Kingdom, and the Netherlands.
-Major suppliers are China, India, United Arab Emirates, Saudi Arabia, and South Africa.
-Kenya's main exports to the United States are garments traded under the terms of the African Growth and Opportunity Act (AGOA).
-Despite AGOA, Kenya's apparel industry is struggling to hold its ground against Asian competition and runs a trade deficit with the United States.
+Major suppliers are China, India, the United Arab Emirates, Saudi Arabia, and South Africa.
+Kenya's main exports to the United States are garments traded under the terms of the African Growth and Opportunity Act.
+Notwithstanding this, Kenya's apparel industry is struggling to hold its ground against Asian competition and runs a trade deficit with the United States.
 Many of Kenya's problems relating to the export of goods are believed by economists to be caused by the fact that Kenya's exports are inexpensive items that do not bring substantial amounts of money into the country.

 Kenya is the dominant trade partner for Uganda (12.3% exports, 15.6% imports) and Rwanda (30.5% exports, 17.3% imports).